 Musings about Medication

-My medications may change again sometime soon, and although I just said that ketamine makes making decisions easier, I’m setting that choice aside for now.
+My medications may change again sometime soon, and although I just said that getting ketamine infusions for depression makes making decisions easier for me, I’m setting that choice aside for now.
 It’s harder to decide soon after an infusion because I feel like I don’t need to change anything.
 I feel better, therefore, I should keep things the same.
 But, ketamine wears off at some point, and even though I feel “better,” should I stop at that point?
 Maybe I only feel a fraction of my potential “better” but it seems like a lot because it’s better than abysmal.
 These choices are always hard.
 I don’t want to settle for just ok, but I worry that I’m expecting too much.
 Maybe this is exactly how happy people feel – they’re just more grateful for it.

 But then a couple of weeks pass and I slowly start sliding backwards into napping and apathy and isolation, and I realize that there was no in-between.
 It was mildly happy and then increasingly depressed.
 There must be something more than that.
 I habitually blame myself for depression in the short term.
 A bad day or week makes me think that I let myself wallow and didn’t try to change things.
 I think that I’m lazy and burdensome and why can’t I just be cheerful?
 But when I look at the long-term – the years I’ve spent with depression – I feel kind of robbed.
 It’s easier to see the trends of it and the forks in the road where I didn’t pick the option the non-depressed me would have chosen.
 I may try to blame myself for all of that too, but the more reasonable answer is that depression has been in my way.
 Sometimes, that perspective makes me determined, and all of the other times, it makes me tired.